talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     String name = "name_example"; // String | Filter results to event types with the given name.
 This parameter implies `includeOldVersions`.
     Boolean includeOldVersions = false; // Boolean | Include all versions of every event type.
-    Integer pageSize = 1000; // Integer | The number of items in this response.
+    Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields. try {
-      InlineResponse20038 result = apiInstance.getEventTypes(name, includeOldVersions, pageSize, skip, sort);
+      InlineResponse20040 result = apiInstance.getEventTypes(name, includeOldVersions, pageSize, skip, sort);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getEventTypes");